happy44300/tinygram/README.md

 Here are the results :

-* Amount of time required to post a message when followed by 10, 100, 500 followers (average on 30 posts) include results screenshot
+* Amount of time required to post a message when followed by 10, 100, 500 followers (average on 30 posts)
+    - 10 followers : 165 ms
+    - 100 followers : 145 ms
+    - 500 followers : 206 ms

 * Amount of time required to retrieve 10, 100, 500 recent messages (average on 30 retrievals)
-include results screenshot
+    - 10 messages : 305 ms
+    - 100 followers : 90 ms
+    - 500 followers : 285 ms
+    - Note : In order for message retrieval to stay reasonably short, post queries do not return the number of likes associated with these posts.

+* Maximum number of likes in one second
+    - 51

+Some of these results are surprising, and further testing could have allowed more accurate ones.
+Factors that could interfere with getting relevant data include :
+* Different caches
+* Testing methods (directly from the API)
+* etc...

 # fast install